 What steps can be taken to prevent fastener failure?

 Reading through the list of common causes of failure it quickly becomes apparent that misuse, rather than poor quality, is the most common explanation.
 Rather than focus on a specific fastener, we work to provide a high level of service which is based on a holistic view of fastener usage at a particular customer.
-From that start point, we can begin to inform and set fastener strategy within a business to ensure optimum usage.
+From that start point, we can begin to inform and set a fastener strategy within a business to ensure optimum usage.

-As fastener experts, we have a responsibility to communicate our knowledge to the end user.
+As fastener experts, we have a responsibility to communicate our knowledge to the end-user.
 This can encompass issuing guidance on appropriate torques, advice on materials or observation when walking down the production line.
 Ultimately, every fastener and component we supply is designed with a purpose in mind.
 If they are specified incorrectly then we can’t be sure they will perform correctly.
 So, we help tailor the specification process to address the main drivers that affect each industry and customer.

-One of the key issues we encounter is the translation of theoretical calculations to applications in real world environments.
+One of the key issues we encounter is the translation of theoretical calculations to applications in real-world environments.
 The numbers cannot tell you everything, and real-world testing is the sure-fire method to ensure that fastener issues are identified before they make it to the production line.
 Parameters such as assembly torques or friction ranges should not be assumed, so physical testing is incredibly important to back up theoretical calculations, ensure product quality and minimize the impact of potential fastener issues on operations.
 To address this need, Optimas invests heavily in our testing capabilities and physical tooling to ensure we can provide accurate data to our customers.
 We conduct all testing independently, so there are no assumptions involved in specifying a fastener.

-Fasteners are our core business offering.
+Fastening solutions are our core business offering.
 Almost everything we do is designed to ensure they perform effectively, regardless of the business pressures our customers are operating under.
 While no single technology defines the fasteners that we provide, the solutions we offer are designed to deliver the utmost reliability with regards to the requirements of the customer.
 It could be an insulated fastener for a hybrid powertrain on a new model car, or a washer assembly redesign for an existing model lawnmower, either way, the technology utilized should provide reliability.

 Why are reliable fasteners good for business?

 Reliable fasteners smoothen the operations of any manufacturing business.
 Recalls, service rectification programs and bad publicity can be avoided via a fully integrated and consistent approach to fasteners.
 Working with an embedded fastener expert; such as Optimas, businesses can steer clear of the potential problems.
-By having defined fastener design rules originated in conjunction with an expert, not only does efficiency of specification increase, but failure risk is massively decreased.
+By having defined fastener design rules originated in conjunction with an expert, not only does the efficiency of specification increase, but failure risk is massively decreased.
 This adds value to a manufacturer’s operations and helps to define and uphold the quality of the products they provide.

 Fasteners may be small, but they have a large impact on a business.
 At Optimas, we strive to ensure that this impact is always positive.